China punishes NBA as crisis over democracy tweet deepens - Journal du Cameroun

 “We believe that any comments that challenge national sovereignty and social stability are not within the scope of freedom of speech,” China Central Television (CCTV) said on its social media account.

+Chinese Internet giant Tencent, which streams NBA games to hundreds of millions of fans in China each year, quickly followed suit.

-Also on Tuesday, several popular Chinese acting and singing stars said they would boycott the exhibition games — putting the Los Angeles Lakers against the Brooklyn Nets.
+Also on Tuesday, a number of Chinese actors and singers said they would boycott the two exhibition games pitting the Los Angeles Lakers against the Brooklyn Nets.

 An associated hashtag, “Several stars quit NBA games”, was the most-discussed on China’s leading social media platform Weibo on Tuesday morning, with more than 350 million “reads”.